students-teach-students/python-tools-for-students/docs/getting_started.rst

 Anaconda
 """"""""
-Anaconda is our recommended to install python on all operating systems, since it comes with most needed packages prebundled (batteries included).
+Anaconda is our recommendation to install python on all operating systems, since it comes with most needed packages prebundled (batteries included).
 Another bonus is that ``conda`` isn't just a python package manager like ``pip``, but a package manager for multiple resources (i.e. `node.js`_ or `latex`_) and also an `environment`_ manager.
-Yet another bonus of ``conda`` is that is has a build pipeline in place, which allows to install all packages from binary (no compiling needed from your side, which at times can be pretty time consuming).
+Yet another bonus of ``conda`` is that it has a build pipeline in place, which allows to install all packages from binary (no compiling needed from your side, which at times can be pretty time consuming).
 Download the installer from the official website of  `Anaconda`_, follow